revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-112.One of your colleagues is asking How will you create your own package in Python can you explain to him how will you do it?
+112. One of your colleagues is asking you to create your own package in Python.
+How would you do it?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- It overrides the any initialization from an inherited class and is called when the class is instantiated.
+- It overrides any initialization from an inherited class and is called when the class is instantiated.
 - We know that a package may contain sub-packages and modules.
 A module is nothing but Python code.
 To create a package of our own, we create a directory and create a file __init__.py in it.
 We leave it empty.
 Then, in that package, we create a module(s) with whatever code we want.
 For a detailed explanation with pictures, refer to Python Packages.